corda/cordapp-trial-framework/docs/cordapp_architecture.md

 The following sections cover the considerations that must be taken into account when architecting and designing a Cordapp.

 ## Simplifications
-In preparation for a Cordapp Trial, architecture choices should be simplified because the application does require all the integrations (if any) necessary for production or every conceivable features to be showcased.
+In preparation for a GTM Trial, architecture choices should be simplified because the application does require all the integrations (if any) necessary for production or every conceivable features to be showcased.
 - The Cordapp Trail consists of 2 weeks of deployment and 1 week of trialing the application.
 - All data created will be cleared once the trial is done.
 Therefore there is no requirement for persisting data for an extended period of time.
 - All data is mock data.
 Therefore there is no requirement for security of data because no monetary value or personal information is being exchanged.
 - Deployment is on a public cloud.
 No approvals are required to deploy on premise and no machines need to be obtained.

 ## Corda Open Source and Corda Enterprise
-Either Corda Open Source or Corda Enterprise may be used for a Cordapp trial.
+Either Corda Open Source or Corda Enterprise may be used for a GTM trial.
 The main benefit of using Corda Enterprise in a trial at this time is the addition of multi-threading.
 This will improve the performance of Corda in situations where many flows are being run in parallel.

 ## 3-tier Architecture
 In most of the previous trials, the Corda trial deployments follow a standard 3-tier architecture model.
 The trial application is more than simply a Cordapp: a UI and Web Services layer must also be included.